-A recent conference at Stanford Law brought together intellectual property scholars, representatives from USPTO and WIPO, litigators, and in-house counsel for a rousing discussion of emerging issues in design patents.
+A recent conference at Stanford Law brought together top-flight litigators, intellectual property scholars, representatives from USPTO and WIPO, and in-house counsel for a rousing discussion of emerging issues in design patents.

-In contrast to an ordinary utility patent, a design patent is granted to an inventor of a “new, original, and ornamental” design for an article of manufacture, and lasts for 14 years rather than 20.
+In contrast to an ordinary utility patent, a design patent is granted to an inventor of a new, original and ornamental design for an article of manufacture, and lasts for 14 years from the date of issuance.
 35 U.S.C.
 171, 173.
-A design patent contains only a single claim, and photographs or drawings that follow certain drafting conventions and PTO rules.
+A design patent contains only a single claim, and photographs or drawings that follow certain drafting conventions and applicable PTO rules.
 37 CFR 1.84, 37 CFR 1.152.

 Recent cases affirm the “ordinary observer” standard — but application in context of prior art is inconsistent

 Design patents began to get increasing attention in 2008, when the Federal Circuit issued a game-changing decision in Egyptian Goddess v.
 Swisa, 435 F.3d 665 (Fed.
 Cir.
 2008), holding that the “ordinary observer” test is the sole test for design patent infringement.
 The court looked back to the standard first stated in Gorham Mfg.
 Co. v.
 White, 81 U.S. 511 (1871), but clarified that the test is to be conducted in the context of the prior art.
 The ruling did away with the “point of novelty” test, freed district courts from issuing detailed verbal descriptions of the design claims if verbal elaboration would not be helpful, and placed the burden of production of prior art for any affirmative defenses on the accused infringer.
 This has made it much easier to prove design patent infringement, and consequently made design patents much more valuable, as Paris Hilton discovered in starting her own shoe line.
 Experts now strongly recommend that inventors obtain design patent protection for any product with novel and unique visual appearance.